 Mixing OTCs with alcohol is often seen as less problematic than mixing other drugs with alcohol.
 However, that does not mean risks are absent.

 Depending on the amount of medication ingested and the amount of alcohol consumed, there could be serious consequences, including heart complications and death.
-There is enough medicine in a bottle of ibuprofen or acetaminophen, drugs often seen as harmless, to seriously harm adults.
+There is enough medicine in a bottle of ibuprofen or acetaminophen, often seen as harmless, to harm adults seriously.
 The risks increase when alcohol is added to the mix.

 Other Alcohol & Drug Interactions:

 COVID-19 Doesn’t Have to Stop You From Getting Help